-- Face-to-Face DSMES - HLWD branches can provide face-to-face DSMES in their regions when allowable. - LHDs who are not part of a HLWD branch/site will promote DSMES by telehealth or Facilitated Remote DSMES (FRDSMES) described below. - DSMES via Virtual Models - Virtual DSMES is delivered to individuals via their personal device (phone, tablet, or computer). - Facilitated Remote DSMES is delivered to an in-person group at a location arranged by a non-HLWD LHD.
-Diabetes self-management education and support educational content will be provided virtually by a HLWD Educator with local facilitation support (when group activities are allowed).
-The partnership between non-HLWD and HLWD programs will be coordinated by State Staff. - LHDs will be responsible for marketing the telehealth opportunity via their LHD social media platforms or other marketing strategies.
-A current calendar of virtual DSMES offerings can be found at:
+- Face-to-Face DSMES - o HLWD branches can provide face-to-face DSMES in their regions when allowable. - LHDs who are not part of a HLWD branch/site will promote DSMES by telehealth or Facilitated Remote DSMES (FRDSMES) as described below. - DSMES via Virtual Models - Virtual DSMES is delivered to individuals via their personal device (phone, tablet, or computer). - Facilitated Remote DSMES (FRDSMES) is delivered to an in-person group at a location arranged by a non-HLWD LHD.
+Diabetes self-management education and support content will be provided virtually by a HLWD Educator with local facilitation support.
+The partnership between non-HLWD and HLWD programs will be coordinated by KDPCP State Staff. - LHDs will be responsible for marketing the telehealth opportunity via their LHD social media platforms or other marketing strategies.
+A current calendar of virtual DSMES offerings can be found on the KDPCP website in the "HLWD Resources" and "DSMES Calendar section at: https://chfs.ky.gov/agencies/dph/dpgi/cdpb/Pages/diabetes.aspx

-https://chfs.ky.gov/agencies/dph/dpqi/cdpb/Pages/diabetes.aspx

-Target Audience: DSMES/T services will be offered to individuals diagnosed with diabetes and their family members or those at risk for diabetes.
+Target Audience: DSMES/T services will be offered to individuals diagnosed with diabetes.
+NDPP services are available to those at risk for developing type 2 diabetes, through established eligibility criteria.

 Staff/Training Requirements: Only licensed clinical professionals such as RNs and RDs who have completed the KDPCP Training to teach DSMES and are working within an accredited branch of HLWD are eligible to teach the KDPCP Curriculum.
-If you are unsure of your eligibility, please contact Maranda Burgin for more information on starting the online training process at: maranda.burgin@ky.gov.
-Billing/Coding: If the health department is eligible to bill (i.e., is accredited), and chooses to bill for the service, LHD required forms including HIPAA, Release of Information, and the Patient Encounter Form (PEF) should be utilized.
-The code G0109 (diabetes outpatient selfmanagement training services, group session) is the code that should be used.
-This code is specified in 30-minute units; therefore the appropriate number of units for the time spent should be entered (e.g., if instruction time in a class is 2 hours, the code is G0109 with the number of units being 4).
+Similarly, the National Diabetes Prevention Program requires completion of a training course, but may be provided by either licensed or unlicensed staff.
+If you are unsure of your eligibility, please contact KDPCP staff for more information on starting the online training process at: diabetes@ky.gov.

+Billing/Coding: If the health department is eligible to bill for DSMES/T (i.e., is accredited), and chooses to bill for the service, LHD required forms including HIPAA, Release of Information, and the Patient Encounter Form (PEF) should be utilized.
+The code G0109 (diabetes outpatient self-management training services, group session) is the code that should be used for group sessions, and can be billed for both in-person and telehealth services.
+In select approved situations individual DSMES may be provided; code G0108 may be used.
+These codes i=are specified in 30-minute units; therefore the appropriate number of units for the time spent should be entered (e.g., if instruction time in a class is 2 hours, the code is G0109 with the number of units being 4).
 Contact the Medicaid MCOs, Medicare, or LHD contracted third party carriers for possible limitations on reporting the G0109 code.
+Medicare covers DPP for those organizations that complete the process to become a "DPP Supplier" under the Medicare DPP program (MDPP).
+Billing codes for MDPP are assigned by delivery type (see CDC website for more information).